-(See also Polyglandular Deficiency Syndromes Polyglandular Deficiency Syndromes Polyglandular deficiency syndromes are hereditary disorders in which several endocrine glands malfunction simultaneously or sequentially.
-Endocrine glands are organs that secrete one or more... read more .)
+(See also Polyglandular Deficiency Syndromes Polyglandular Deficiency Syndromes Polyglandular deficiency syndromes are hereditary disorders in which several endocrine (hormone-producing) glands malfunction.
+Endocrine glands are organs that secrete one or more specific hormones... read more .)

 Endocrine glands Endocrine Glands The endocrine system consists of a group of glands and organs that regulate and control various body functions by producing and secreting hormones.
 Hormones are chemical substances that affect... read more are organs that secrete one or more specific hormones.
 IPEX syndrome may be related to an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more in which the body's immune defenses mistakenly attack the body’s own cells.

-The disorder is named for the most common symptoms that occur in affected people.
+The disorder is named for the most common symptoms that occur.
 IPEX stands for

 Immune dysregulation (problems with the immune system)

-Polyendocrinopathy (disorders of more than one endocrine gland Polyglandular Deficiency Syndromes Polyglandular deficiency syndromes are hereditary disorders in which several endocrine glands malfunction simultaneously or sequentially.
-Endocrine glands are organs that secrete one or more... read more )
+Polyendocrinopathy (disorders of more than one endocrine gland Polyglandular Deficiency Syndromes Polyglandular deficiency syndromes are hereditary disorders in which several endocrine (hormone-producing) glands malfunction.
+Endocrine glands are organs that secrete one or more specific hormones... read more )

 Enteropathy (disorder of the intestine)